Restricted graph Lie algebras in characteristic two: Restricted Lie algebras of characteristic two

-The same proof, with the omission of the $2$-powers of elements, shows that if $\mf g$ is the restrictification of an ordinary BK Lie algebra, then $\mf g\times \mf k$ is BK.
-Moreover, for these Lie algebras there is no distinction between the weak and strong BK properties.
+The same proof, with the omission of the $2$-powers of elements, shows that if $\mf g$ is the restrictification of an ordinary Bloch-Kato Lie algebra, then $\mf g\times \mf k$ is Bloch-Kato (cf. Example \ref{ex:nonBKds}).
+Moreover, for these Lie algebras there is no distinction between the weak and strong Bloch-Kato properties.

-\begin{cor} Let $A$ be a commutative algebra over $k$.
-Then the symmetric tensor product $A\wedge k[T]$ is universally Koszul. \end{cor}
+\begin{cor} Let $A$ be a commutative, graded algebra over $k.$ Then the symmetric tensor product $A\wedge k[T]$ is universally Koszul. \end{cor}

-We finally provide another example of a Bloch-Kato restricted Lie algebra that is not the restrictification of an ordinary Lie algebra. \begin{exam} The Lie algebra $\mf s=\pres{x,y}{x\2+y\2}$ is quadratic, and, being $1$-relator, its cohomological dimension is $2$, proving that it is Koszul.
+We finally provide another example of a Bloch-Kato restricted Lie algebra that is not the restrictification of an ordinary Lie algebra. \begin{exam} The Lie algebra $\mf s=\pres{x,y}{x\2+y\2}$ is quadratic, and, being a $1$-relator, its cohomological dimension is $2,$ proving that it is Koszul.
 Moreover, all the proper subalgebras are free abelian, hence Koszul, which implies that $\mf s$ is Bloch-Kato.

-Equivalently, notice that its quadratic dual admits a presentation as a connected algebra and hence it is universally Koszul as the annihilator of $a\xi+b\eta$, $(a,b)\in k^2\setminus\{(0,0)\}$, is generated by the degree-$1$ element $b\xi+a\eta$ (see \cite{MPPT}). \end{exam}
+Equivalently, notice that its quadratic dual admits a presentation as a connected algebra and hence it is universally Koszul as the annihilator of $a\xi+b\eta,$ $(a,b)\in k^2\setminus\{(0,0)\},$ is generated by the degree-$1$ element $b\xi+a\eta$ (see \cite{MPPT}). \end{exam}